sr99622/wabash/README.md

 Similar to the Linux environment, Mac programs require special consideration in order to be portable to an arbitrary machine.
 Dependency libraries should be compiled in a virtual machine using an older operating system for maximum compatibility.
 A good choice for creating virtual machines is [UTM](https://mac.getutm.app).

 An OS image is needed to create the virtual machine.
 By default, UTM will atomatically download the latest Mac OS for your machine.
-Note that the latest Operating System version may break some of the older tools.
 Using an older Mac OS image has the benefit of greater compatability with other machines.
 Older images can be downloaded from [ipsw.me](https://ipsw.me/product/mac#google_vignette).
 Experimentation may be required to discover the oldest possible version of compatible OS, those within the same development family can be expected to have the greatest compatibility.
 Starting with an early version of the Sequoia Operating System as a starting point is suggested.

 ### Create the Virtual Machine
 ---